Willian-Coelho-da-Cunha/udacity-memory-game/README.md

 You can restart the game at any moment.
 When you restart it, the timer, star rating and move counter come back to initial state.

 ## Executing the code
 This game was executed in the chrome web browser.
-And, on the emulators along the chrome browser.
+And, on the emulators for mobile devices along the chrome browser.

 ## Validation
 ### Markup Validation Service from W3C